 - Transactional sales

 - Enterprise sales

-Companies often use this model with specialized products with high price points and usually require more training and customer support.
+Enterprise sales is often used by businesses with specialized or custom products with high price points that require more training and customer support.
 Enterprise sales are generally associated with a longer sales cycle.

 How Do You Get Into Enterprise Level Sales?

 There are several factors that one must consider before getting into enterprise-level sales, e.g:

 - Security: Are all data fully protected and in compliance with privacy policies?

 - Support: Is there access to customer support 24/7?

 - Automation: Will it help cut back on time and expenses commonly incurred?

 - Proof of returns: Is there evidence of returns from the use of this model?